werf/helm/docs/charts_hooks.md

     "helm.sh/hook-delete-policy": hook-succeeded
 ```

+You can choose one or more defined annotation values:
+* `"hook-recreate"` specifies Tiller should delete the previous hook before the new hook is launched.
-When using `"helm.sh/hook-delete-policy"` annotation, you can choose its value from `"hook-succeeded"` and `"hook-failed"`.
-The value `"hook-succeeded"` specifies Tiller should delete the hook after the hook is successfully executed, while the value `"hook-failed"`specifies Tiller should delete the hook if the hook failed during execution.
+* `"hook-succeeded"` specifies Tiller should delete the hook after the hook is successfully executed.
+* `"hook-failed"` specifies Tiller should delete the hook if the hook failed during execution.